section-engineering-education/engineering-education/content/articles/build-react-calendar-library/index.md

 ### What is React-Calendar
 React-calendar is an easy-to-use react calendar library.
 It provides functionality that helps you to manipulate and manage date and time.

-React-Calendar gives end-users the ability to pick days, months, or even years.
+React-Calendar gives end-users the ability to pick day, month, or even year.
 ### Goals

 In this tutorial, you will learn:
 * How to add React-Calendar to your React app.
 * How to style React-Calendar.
 * How to customize React-Calendar.
-* How to select a date range in React-Calendar.
+* How to select date range in React-Calendar.
-* How to create a date picker
+* How to create date picker.

 ### Prerequisite
 * Basic understanding of React.